 Are you ready to get married?
 You and your love muffin may have all the emotional and spiritual success stars lined up.
 But if you don’t have a little financial glue, the chances of sticking together over the long-run aren’t great.
 Here are the 10 questions you both need to answer in order to know the time is right to tie the knot:

 Note – My wife and I discussed only two or three of these questions before we hitched up.
 After 25 years, we still have a wonderful relationship and almost never disagree about money.
 How did we do it?
 Read the last “trump” question that overrides most of these 10 topics.

 1. Do either of you have any debt?

 Please take time to discuss these issues now.
-Don’t try to cover up lies about money.
+Don’t try to cover up, The truth always comes out.
 And don’t wait and hope it will all work out.
 It won’t.
 People with vastly different views about debt need to get on the same page mucho mucho pronto before they take their relationship a step further.

 There is nothing wrong with consciously making a decision to forego career advancement for other benefits.
 But decisions like these need to be made prior to the marriage, not after.

 It goes without saying that you should discuss what you want your financial lives to look like 5, 10, 20 years down the road.
 Of course you can’t guarantee any specific result.
 But you can certainly make decisions about the road you are going to follow.